codacy/codacy-detekt/docs/description/ForbiddenSuppress.md

 # ForbiddenSuppress

+Report suppressions of all forbidden rules.

-This rule allows to set a list of rules whose suppression is forbidden.
+This rule allows to set a list of [rules] whose suppression is forbidden.
 This can be used to discourage the abuse of the `Suppress` and `SuppressWarnings` annotations.
-Detekt will report suppression of all forbidden rules.

 This rule is not capable of reporting suppression of itself, as that's a language feature with precedence.

 ## Noncompliant Code